 A Peace of Mind in your Environment

 When cleaned regularly, the copper hardware will inhibit the growth of bacteria within 2 hours and will continue to neutralize oncoming bacteria for 24 hours.
 As a result, the copper’s bactericidal property is beneficial for schools, businesses, and public locations that have a high level of people in contact.
 The copper touch surfaces will be able to reduce the amount of infections spread.
-To clarify, The New England Journal of Medicine has recorded on copper, no viable SARS-CoV-2 was measured after 4 hours.
+To clarify, The New England Journal of Medicine has recorded on copper, no viable SARS-CoV-2 measured after 4 hours.

 In hospitals, schools, and public facilities, the commonly used metal for touch surface products is stainless steel.
 Certainly, the stainless steel hardware is a light and durable product, yet it has no inherent bactericidal properties.
-For instance, the stainless steal hardware gets covered with microbes that will continue to grow until cleaned.
+For instance, the stainless steal hardware covered with microbes that will continue to grow until cleaned.

 Copper hardware matches the visual appearance of stainless steel to match any of your touch surface hardware and includes many options for finishes to match your aesthetic.
 In addition, the CuVerro copper alloy is made from 100% pre and post recycled materials.